Eman67em/Client-Management-System-/README.md

-# Bank Branch Client Managment system – JavaScript Web App
+# Bank Branch Client Management system – JavaScript Web App

 A simple browser-based application to store new clients data for a bank branch using HTML, CSS, and JavaScript with LocalStorage.